Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Trigger') and the resource ('Synthetics tests'), with the qualifier 'on demand'.
-It distinguishes itself from sibling tools like create-synthetics-test (which creates tests) and get-synthetics-result (which fetches results).
+The description clearly states the action ('Trigger') and the resource ('Synthetics tests'), and it distinguishes from sibling tools like create-synthetics-test (create new test) and get-synthetics-result (get results).
+The verb 'trigger' is specific and informative.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.